Major Appliances (watts)

 Accuracy and Disclaimer

 This calculator uses the NEC Article 220 Standard Calculation method for residential load estimation.
-Local jurisdictions may adopt amendments to the NEC that change requirements.
-This tool is for planning and estimation purposes.
-A licensed electrician must perform the official load calculation for permit applications.
-Always hire a licensed electrical contractor for installation work.
+Local jurisdictions adopt NEC editions on different schedules and may apply amendments.
+This tool is for planning and estimation only.
+A licensed electrician must perform the official load calculation for permit applications, and all work must comply with the locally adopted electrical code.

 Conclusion